 Spain has beautiful, must-visit cities that are not at all close to each other.
-To visit the tapas bars of Seville, the modernist architecture of Barcelona and the medieval cathedral in Santiago de Compostela and return to your starting point, you would need to cover around 3,000 kilometers (about 1,864 miles).
+To visit the tapas bars of Seville, the modernist architecture of Barcelona and the medieval cathedral in Santiago de Compostela and return to your starting point, you would need to cover around 1,864 miles.

 For such long distances, of course, flying is the most convenient.
 There is a great network of local flights in Spain but then you'll skip the great sights in between.
 Many opt for ground transportation to see the Spanish countryside.

 Booking Bus and Train Tickets